jcutlah/bamazon/readme.md

 # Bamazon
 ## A simulated digital marketplace

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
-The app will take in orders from customers and deplete stock from the store's inventory.
+This app is an Amazon-like storefront that uses the MySQL skills learned in the SQL unit of the UNH Coding Bootcamp.
+The app takes in orders from customers and deplete stock from the store's inventory.

-1. The app should then prompt users with two messages.
+1. The app then prompt users with two messages.

    * The first should ask them the ID of the product they would like to buy.
    * The second message should ask how many units of the product they would like to buy.